 Mazed North introduces Cornishibai illustrated street storytelling.

-A mix of Cornish droll telling and Japanese Kamishibai, Cornsihibai will take the piskies on the streets and cycle paths of North Cornwall Summer 2017.
+A mix of Cornish droll telling and Japanese Kamishibai, Cornsihibai takes the piskies on the paths of Cornwall.

 Piskey mischief in print, pen and ink, manga and metal.

 Fowey Hall Hotel Market 30 May 2021 10-2

 Rock Oyster Festival 30 July-1August 2021

 The Big Read Fest Gwealan Tops Redruth 18 September 2021

 The scary tale of the Darley Dog that haunts the roads near North Hill is illustrated by printmaker SOPHIE FORDHAM who makes prints and teaches printmaking in her studio at Boyton, near Launceston. www.sophiefordham.co.uk

 The tale of the Piskey's Revenge features delightful pen and ink pictures by STEPHEN LAMBERT who lives and works on Bodmin Moor.
 He has illustrated many childrens's books, including Nobody Rides the Unicorn and The Train Ride.